Subscribe

 Separating permissions by department, industry or other criteria makes it easier to manage access and permissions over time.
 For example, if you have a sales team that works across multiple territories but needs access to different information depending on where they are in the world, create separate user groups for each territory and give them different roles based on where they work.

-Salesforce has the ability to create multiple user groups, each with its own permissions.
+Salesforce has the ability to create multiple user groups, each with its own permission.
 With this feature, you can set up a group of users with access only to specific data, applications and features within your Salesforce instance.
 This is useful for limiting the capabilities of a subset of users who may not need all of the functionality available in Salesforce.
 The higher the level of permissions, the more risk involved in deploying and testing code changes.

 Salesforce Deployment Options